pibabu/xx/data_shared/become_a_white_hat_hacker_or_create_a_bot_network_i_dont_care/readme.md

-this app is one big fat security flaw go and find out and talk about your exploit: mkdir self_explanatory_name AND create readme
+this app is one big fat security flaw go and find out talk about your exploit: mkdir self_explanatory_name AND echo "Hello World" > file.txt